boyd109/boyd109.github.io/my-story/my-story.md

   <img src="/my-story/pictures/2b/11-3.jpg" width="34%" height="34%">
 </div>

 <figcaption>I stayed at the Velocity Residence this term.
 The events were awesome there, and I recommend anyone even slightly interested in entrepreneurship to stay for a term and see if it is right for them.
 The dinner events where we could talk to start-ups and other speakers was my favourite part of the residence.
-I really hope I can stay there for more terms in the future.
-(As of Fall 2016) </figcaption>
+I really hope I can stay there for more terms in the future.</figcaption>
-<figcaption>The first photo is my velocity sweater I got for staying in the residence.
-The middle one is a picture of the Communitech sign when I went to their office for a big Velocity dinner, and the last one is a mural of the Google logo, since Communitech moved into Google's old building a lot of paintings were left there.</figcaption>
+<figcaption>1.
+The first photo is my velocity sweater I got for staying in the residence.</figcaption>
+<figcaption>2.
+The middle one is a picture of the Communitech sign when I went to their office for a big Velocity dinner.</figcaption>
+<figcaption>3. mural of the Google logo, since Communitech moved into Google's old building a lot of paintings were left there.</figcaption>

 <br>